kgateway-dev/kgateway/docs/content/installation/gateway/kubernetes/custom_resources.md

 Gateway is responsible for:

-* Translating Gateway and Virtual Service Custom Resources into configuration & status on the Proxy CR
+* Translating Gateway, RouteTables, and Virtual Service Custom Resources into configuration & status on the Proxy CR
 * Validation webhooks hit the Gateway validation server to validate a configuration before application

 Gloo is responsible for:

-* Translating the Proxy CR into a cached Envoy config
-* Translating Upstreams, ConfigMaps, and Endpoints into a cached Envoy config
+* Translating Proxy, Upstreams, UpstreamGroups, Secrets, AuthConfigs, ConfigMaps, and Endpoints into cached Envoy config
 * Serving cached Envoy configurations via xDS
 * Gloo validation server is hit by Gateway validation server to validate Proxy from Gloo's point of view

 Discovery is responsible for:

 * Discovering Upstreams in the cluster
+* Discovering functions with the Function Discovery Service (FDS)

 The next few sections detail different scenarios where a Custom Resource is used.